-This Java program will recursively rename .fil files in the specified directory, ensuring they follow the naming convention described, and convert all filenames to uppercase.
+This Python program will recursively rename .FIL files in the specified directory, ensuring they follow the naming convention described, and convert all filenames to uppercase.
 If, for instance, you have twenty albums, direct this program to run in their parent directory, and all the albums in subdirectories will be corrected.

-This script renames all files to be all-caps, and to have names exactly eight characters long.
+This script renames all files to be all-caps including extensions, and for the name to be exactly eight characters long with no symbols.
 It will add filler characters if necessary.
 It will make sure they’re unique by incrementing a counter.
 These appear to be the most important factors in making files identifiable to early Disklaviers, based on my experience and those of commenters.

 At this point, you’re ready to use EEXPLORE.EXE to move through each directory and prepare your PIANODIR.FIL.
 At a future date, I’d like to automate this.